Croatian Football Federation

 The Croatian Football Federation (Hrvatski nogometni savez, HNS) is the national governing body of football in Croatia.
 It was originally formed in 1912 and is based in the capital city of Zagreb.
 The organisation is a member of both FIFA and UEFA, and is responsible for overseeing all aspects of the game of football in Croatia.
-The current president of HNS is Marijan Kustić.
+Marijan Kustić has served as president of the federation since 2021.

-The HNS sanctions all competitive football matches in Croatia, beginning with the HNL on down to 3.
+The HNS sanctions all competitive football matches in Croatia, beginning with the HNL down to 3.
 NL, as well as the Croatian Cup, while low-tiered leagues are sanctioned by inter-county and county associations.
 It is also responsible for appointing the management of the men's, women's and youth national football teams.
 As of 2009, the HNS had 118,316 registered players (650 of them professionals) and a total of 1,732 registered association football and futsal clubs.

 History

 Early years (1912–1945)

 The organisation traces its roots to the Croatian Sports Federation (Hrvatski športski savez), which was founded on 8 October 1909 in Zagreb, at the time when Croatia was part of Austria-Hungary.
 The federation organised all sports in the country and its first president was Hinko Würth, the chairman of HAŠK football club.
-Present-day HNS considers its foundation date to be 13 June 1912, when the football section of the Croatian Sports Federation was established, and its head, Milovan Zoričić, as its first president.
+Present-day HNS considers its foundation date to be 13 June 1912, when the football section of the Croatian Sports Federation was established, with Milovan Zoričić as its first president.

 After World War I and the dissolution of Austria-Hungary, representatives from Građanski, HAŠK, Hajduk Split and Concordia football clubs met in Zagreb on 14 April 1919 and founded the Football Association of Yugoslavia (Jugoslavenski nogometni savez), as a successor of the Croatian Sports Federation's football section, and appointed Hinko Würth as its president.
 The organization then became the chief governing body of football in the Kingdom of Yugoslavia and launched the Yugoslav First League, the first country-wide national competition held initially in a cup format.
 Five other regional sub-federations were also created (based in Belgrade, Ljubljana, Sarajevo, Split and Subotica), each organizing their own regional tournament with winners qualifying for the national championship.